-5.4 Flow Monitoring
+5.4 Flow monitoring

-Monitoring of flow rates in surface water is used in order to determine the discharge volumes used for the effluent release estimates in both the effluent and surveillance elements of the EM Program.
-For most locations, flows are measured using stage-to-flow rating tables, areavelocity measurement and calculations, or a combination of the two methods.
-Flow locations are identified in Table 8.17.
-Stream Flow Measurement Locations.
+Monitoring of flow rates in surface water is used in both the effluent and surveillance elements of the EM Program to determine the impact on the environment.
+For most locations, flows are measured using stage-to-flow rating tables, area-velocity measurement and calculations, or a combination of the two methods.
+Flow locations are identified in Table 8.17, Stream Flow Measurement Locations.